liferay/liferay-docs/developer/reference/articles/tooling/liferay-upgrade-planner.markdown

   development environment.
 It also displays your [upgrade problems](/docs/7-2/tutorials/-/knowledge_base/t/fixing-upgrade-problems) that are detected during the *Fix Upgrade Problems* step.
-- *Liferay Upgrade Plan:* outlines the upgrade plan's steps.
+- *Liferay Upgrade Plan:* outlines the upgrade plan's steps and step summaries.
 - *Liferay Upgrade Plan Info:* shows official documentation that describes the upgrade step.